Building Warranties and the Perils Of ‘License Lending’: Does This Make a Registered Domestic Builder the Contracted Builder?

 Despite the obvious pitfalls of ‘license lending’, relevant VCAT case law does not find that a registered builder in this scenario who did not carry out the works is automatically the contracted Builder.
 They will not necessarily be seen as responsible for the “section 8 warranties” implied into the building contract.

-In the case of Hill v Bastecky VCAT 2663, a registered builder had assisted a building company that wanted to perform works but did not have a registered builder director.
+In the case of Hill v Bastecky VCAT 2663, a registered builder had assisted an unregistered company that wanted to perform building works but did not have a registered builder director.
 Mr Bastecky allowed his registration name and details to be entered into the building contract with the owners Mr and Mrs Hill, even though the building company WPI was stated to be ‘the builder’ in the contract and was to be carrying out the building works.

 When WPI later became insolvent, and after the insurance company refused coverage to the Owners because they had been misled as to the true situation, Mr Bastecky was held to be liable in damages to the Owners.

-However, the Tribunal also found that the warranty insurer was misled by Mr Bastecky’s actions in completing the first four pages of the contract schedule.
+Nonetheless, the Tribunal found that the warranty insurer was misled by Mr Bastecky’s actions in completing the first four pages of the contract schedule.
 There was also a suggestion (though disputed by Bastecky) that he had been introduced to the Owners as ‘your builder’.
-The Tribunal decided that Mr Bastecky was guilty of misleading and deceptive conduct when he assisted WPI to obtain insurance and enter into the contract, and said that the deal between WPI and the Owners would not have proceeded otherwise.
+The Tribunal decided that Mr Bastecky was guilty of misleading and deceptive conduct under what was then known as the Trade Practices Act 1974 [‘TPA’] (a very similar prohibition is now contained in Section 18 of the Australian Consumer Law [‘ACL’]) when he assisted WPI to obtain insurance and enter into the contract.
+The Tribunal said that the deal between WPI and the Owners would not have proceeded but for the representation by Bastecky as the Building Permit would not have been issued.

 Lovegrove & Cotton: Leaders in building practitioner legal representation